MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 ## Before you begin

-> [!CAUTION]
-> This article references CentOS, a Linux distribution that is nearing End Of Life (EOL) status.
-Please consider your use and plan accordingly.
-For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).

 - Azure CLI [2.38.1](/cli/azure/release-notes-azure-cli#september-01-2023) (released on September 01, 2023) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life of the operating systems.
 Microsoft isn't providing other updates or bug fixes for these distributions.

 - Microsoft continues to develop and support Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script).